How do I vacate my possession of Controlled Substance conviction or (Blake Issue)

 Grays Harbor County has set a prioritization process to resolve those incarcerated facing release.
 If one has a conviction for Possession of a Controlled Substance, it may be removed from the criminal history record.
 The removal may result in an adjustment to a sentence for a crime based on a revised offender score; removal of a felony from criminal history and /or a challenge to any criminal charge predicated upon the initial conviction.

-If you believe you are entitled to relief under the Blake decision, and if you are indigent and unable to afford your own counsel, provide the following information by
+If you believe you are entitled to relief under the Blake decision, you must remain reachable during the process; provide the following information by:

 Mail: Department of Public Defense